-DISB Consumer Financial Resources Guide
+DISB Consumer Financial Resource Guide

-DISB’s Consumer Financial Resources Guide is a one-stop resource for consumers regarding financial services and insurance resources in the District of Columbia.
+DISB’s Consumer Financial Resource Guide is a one-stop resource for consumers regarding financial services and insurance resources in the District of Columbia.
 The guide covers such topics as auto, health, home and life insurance, banking and personal finance, housing, foreclosure prevention, how to file a complaint or report fraud, small business resources and more.

 DISB Consumer Alerts and Guides